 (22.00 Lecture, 30.00 Lab Hrs.; 52 Hrs.
-Total) 3 Credits Students demonstrate the knowledge and skills needed to rescue
+Total)

-Students demonstrate the knowledge and skills needed to rescue and extricate patients while maintaining personal safety; control and management of the accident scene; and considering needs of the accident rauma patient and the use and maintenance of rescue tools and equipment.
-Prerequisite: Instructor approval.
+3 Credits Students demonstrate the knowledge and skills needed to rescue and extricate patients while maintaining personal safety; control and management of the accident scene; and considering needs of the accident rauma patient and the use and maintenance of rescue tools and equipment.